mayaaaai/FireFighter-Car/README.md

 In the simplest terms, the role of a fire alarm system is to detect fire and alert people around the problematic area.
 As a bonus, our fire alarm system comes with an extinguish system that puts down the fire using the water from the tank and also the water pump to reach that specific area.

+THE WAY IT WORKS:

+1. Detection of flames is achieved using flame sensors (front side: middle, left, right, left side, right side) mounted on the car.

+2. When the car is too close to the flame, the sensor on the middle (front) is read (function: AnalogRead().).
+The car goes to the back so as not to burn out.

+3. Using the servo motor (void porneste_servo()) which manages the water hose and water pump which are located in a container above the cars, the effective action begins putting out the fire once the car has reached a favorable distance from the flame (void put_off_fire()).

+4. As long as no fire is detected, the vehicle keeps moving until it meets a fire source using the sensor data.

 HARDWARE COMPONENTS: